alexellis/blog.alexellis.io/posts/2025-08-30-slicer-bare-metal-preview.md

 ## How does Slicer compare to other tools I already know?

+actuated - managed self-hosted runners for GitHub Actions and GitLab CI, where the runners are launched in one-shot microVMs on your own cloud.

 lxd/multipass - this was the first tool I tried to use when testing large scale deployments of Kubernetes.
 We had already built-up experience with multipass and recommend it for testing OpenFaaS Edge / faasd CE.
 But it took about 3 minutes to launch each VM, and even longer to delete them.
 It was so painfully slow, and we'd already built up so much operational knowledge of microVMs through [actuated](https://actuated.com), that we decided to build our own tool.

-incbus - a fork of lxd with lofty ambitions - a very long setup process, many moving parts, designed to be general purpose which I believe makes it the Kubernetes of VM tools - make of that what you want.
+incbus - a fork of lxd with lofty ambitions - many moving parts need to be understood, configured and decisions made before you can launch a VM.
+It's designed to be general purpose and even covers its own internal clustering, which in my mind makes it the Kubernetes of VM tools - make of that what you want.

 QEMU/libvirt - the syntax for qemu is cryptic at best, and just not built to manage multiple VMs. libvirt is living in the 90s, it requires a lot of boilerplate XML and the networking is too low level for working quickly.
+Unlike microVMs, QEMU can run Windows, MacOS, and other OSes.

 Proxmox VE - the much beloved tool of the home-lab community, despite being something of a kitchen sink, and rather heavyweight.
 So if you cut your teeth on "click and point ops" and enjoy something that makes you feel like a VMware admin, then it's probably a good option to consider instead of slicer.